 The chromatic scale consists of seven numbers representing the positions relative to the home tonic of the piano keys of the master major scale of any key signature (Ionian mode), and five prefixed numbers that identify the notes in its whole-tone gaps.
 The prefix "p" stands for "phlat" and means "next piano key down."
 The numbers are not degree numbers that count scale notes, but position indicators.
 The prefix is not a conventional flat.
-There are no flats are sharps in this scheme, only twelve symbols for twelve keyboard positions.
-The scheme is adapted from a Roman-Numeral-based scheme used for identifying chord roots, described in Mehegan's jazz piano instruction book, which is I-pII-II-pIII-III-IV-pV-V-pVI-VI-pVII-VII in this notation.
+There are no flats are sharps in this scheme, in the sense of identifying relative pitches, only twelve symbols for twelve piano keys relative to a home tonic.
+The scheme is adapted from a well known Roman-Numeral-based scheme for identifying chord roots, described in Mehegan's jazz piano instruction book, which is I-pII-II-pIII-III-IV-pV-V-pVI-VI-pVII-VII in this notation.